-The directors are stewards of Primero, responsible for the overall management and direction of the Company, with a view to the long-term best interests of the Company and all of its stakeholders.
+The Board of Directors are stewards of Primero, responsible for the overall management and direction of the Company, with a view to the long-term best interests of the Company and all of its stakeholders.
 The Board fulfils this role directly through its standing committees, which are focused on the performance of the Company and the continued improvement of Primero’s corporate governance practices.
-The Primero Board of Directors is made up of nine directors, eight of whom are independent of management.
+The Primero Board of Directors is made up of eight directors, seven of whom are independent of management.

 The Board of Directors has approved a set of Guidelines to promote the effective functioning of the Board of Directors and its Committees, and to set forth a common set of expectations as to how the Board should manage its affairs and perform its responsibilities.

 The Audit Committee’s primary responsibility is supervision of the financial reporting process on behalf of the Board.
 This includes oversight responsibility for financial reporting and continuous disclosure, oversight of external audit activities, oversight of financial risk and financial management control, and oversight responsibility for compliance with relevant legal and regulatory requirements, including without limitation, tax and securities laws, as well as whistleblowing procedures.

 Click here to view the Charter of the Audit Committee.

 The Governance and Nominating Committee enhances the Company’s performance by providing a focus on governance.
 It also assesses and makes recommendations relating to effectiveness of the Board.
 The Committee is responsible for establishing and leading the process for identifying, recruiting, appointing, re-appointing and providing ongoing development for directors.